What are the Strategic Report and the Directors' Report?

 The purpose of these ‘front end’ reports within a company’s annual report is to provide clear and coherent information to readers about the company’s activities, performance and position, including information on what they do, why they do it and, crucially, the risks that they face as a result of those activities.

-Quoted companies, which are those with a listing on an EU-regulated market, the NASDAQ or the New York Stock Exchange, in particular have enhanced requirements for the strategic report and directors’ report including the disclosure of greenhouse gas emissions data and business model and strategy information.
+Quoted companies, which are those whose equity shares are included in the official list, officially listed in an EEA state, or listed on NASDAQ or the New York Stock Exchange, have enhanced requirements for the strategic report and directors’ report.

-Companies which have more than 500 employees and meet the Companies Act 2006 definition of a ‘traded company’, ‘banking company’, ‘authorised insurance company’ or ‘company carrying on an insurance market activity’ have additional strategic report requirements as a result of the Non-Financial Reporting (NFR) Directive.
+Companies which have more than 500 employees and meet the Companies Act 2006 definition of a ‘traded company’, ‘banking company’, ‘authorised insurance company’ or ‘company carrying on an insurance market activity’ (a Public Interest Entity or ‘PIE’) have additional strategic report requirements as a result of the Non-Financial Reporting (NFR) Directive.

-Strategic report – all companies that are not small
+Strategic report – for all companies that are not small

 The strategic report should provide the readers of the annual report with a fair review of the company's business and a description of the principal risks it faces.
 The review should be balanced and comprehensive and, to the extent necessary for an understanding of the development, performance or position of the business, include analysis using financial Key Performance Indicators (KPIs).
 Large companies should also include non-financial KPIs in their analysis, where appropriate.